-- ensure socialization to the role of research scientist;
+- Socialize you to the role of research scientist;

-- ensure significant knowledge and skill acquisition for launching a successful program of independent research post doctorate; and
+- Ensure you gain the significant knowledge and acquire the skills for launching a successful program of independent research post doctorate; and

-- prepare for an entry level role in an academic setting.
+- Prepare your for an entry level role in an academic setting.

-In addition to addressing the standards of Duke University, to further ensure the highest-quality PhD education, the PhD Program in Nursing is designed to meet the indicators of quality in research-focused doctoral programs set forth by the American Association of Colleges of Nursing.
+In addition to addressing the standards of Duke University, and to ensure the highest-quality PhD education, the Duke PhD Program in Nursing is designed to meet the indicators of quality in research-focused doctoral programs set forth by the American Association of Colleges of Nursing.

 - Acute & Long-Term Care Systems

 - Palliative and End-of-Life Care

 - Symptom Management